IBM/optimize-procurement-and-inventory-with-ai/README.md

 and distribution routes.
 It is very important that the demand model is as accurate as possible, since that demand will be fed in as a constraint to optimize inventory.
-Bob realizes that there are software packages that can easily solve this problem for him, including the CPLEX developed by IBM.
+Bob realizes that there are software packages that can easily solve this problem for him, including the CPLEX library developed by IBM.
 He uses CPLEX to identify the constraints, namely the distribution centers, and the the max amount of inventory the store can carry, and he uses this to build his solution.

 ## Create a machine learning model to optimize distribution routes based on inventory
 Once Joe has built the solution to optimize inventory levels based on demand, the last part of the solution will be to pick the optimal routes and distribution centers to replenish inventory levels.
-Using relocation and IBM's Decision Optimization engine, Joe is able to find the optimal route, which will not only save money for the corporation but also ensure that customer are happy.
+Using geolocation and IBM's Decision Optimization engine, Joe is able to find the optimal route, which will not only save money for the corporation but also ensure that customers are happy.

 ## Create a web-application for the procurement manager to use
 To make his machine learning model easy to use, Joe quickly builds a web-app